-Berkeley’s UCDC Program provides a unique opportunity for undergraduates from all majors to spend a semester (Fall or Spring) in Washington, D.C. pursuing course work and an internship for a full semester of Berkeley credit.
+Berkeley’s UCDC Program provides a unique opportunity for junior and senior undergraduates from all majors to spend a semester (Fall or Spring) in Washington, D.C. pursuing course work and an internship for a full semester of Berkeley credit.

-By the time they go to Washington, D.C., participants must:
+By the time students go to Washington, D.C., participants must:

 - be eligible for UC housing and reside at the UC Washington Center for the duration of the semester

 Interested students from all majors are encouraged to apply.
 Washington, DC is home not only to the Federal government but also to some of the world’s best museums, news organizations, libraries and collections, international organizations, advocacy groups and nonprofits.
 The UCDC Program offers exciting opportunities to the art history or public health student as well as to students of American politics or legal studies.
 From the Folger Shakespeare Library to the National Institutes of Health to the National Museum of African Art, Washington provides a vast range of opportunities across academic and professional fields of interest.

 Students with disabilities can and do study in D.C. and are encouraged to explore their options.
 The UC Washington Center is an accessible building, including apartments that meet ADA requirements.
 Student workplaces, however, will vary in accommodations.
 Also, a student will need to explore transportation possibilities to and from the internship site.
 Students who anticipate special needs should also contact the Berkeley Disabled Students’ Office as soon as possible for assistance and advice about participation in UCDC.
 As with all applicants, the rule is to plan ahead.